Guidance and tips for buying a kayak or canoe paddle

 4. paddling style (low)

-If your paddling style is shallower, allowing for a more relaxed and lighter paddle, choose a kayak paddle with a basic length.
+If your paddling style is lower, allowing for a more relaxed and lighter paddle, choose a kayak paddle with a basic length.
 If you are a beginner and don't know your paddling style yet, choose a basic size paddle.

 When the blades are at different angles to each other, the top blade is aerodynamically at a better angle and therefore the wind resistance is significantly lower.

-6. Platform size/shape
+6. Blade size/shape

 Your paddling angle will also influence which type of paddle you should buy for your hobby.
 High-angle paddlers, who are often experienced, will get more out of a large paddle, while beginners or those who paddle at a more leisurely pace are more likely to tire too quickly with an isolavel paddle.
 So as a simple reminder; high paddling angle = bigger paddle and low paddling angle = narrower sea paddle.